Monday, December 5, 2011

 What constructions methods did you use?

-How long did the project take? (hours, start to stop date)
+How long did the project take? (hours, start to stop

 How much did the project cost?

-In order to Cosplay the character, did you adopt any of their traits or characteristics?
+In order to Cosplay the character, did you adopt any of

 How does being costumed as the character make you feel?